 1. How to embed live streaming video on a website

 First, let’s look at how to embed live streaming video on your website.
-First, if you’re using a feature-rich online video platform such as DaCast, this process is simple.
-We provide our useress an embed code for each video content hosted on the DaCast platform.
+First, if you’re using a feature-rich online video platform such as Dacast, this process is simple.
+We provide our users an embed code for each video content hosted on the Dacast platform.

 Finally, note that you can also go back and modify your embed code to change the size of your video player.

 2. How to integrate live streaming on a website with video APIs

 The next method for how to integrate live streaming on a website is by using a video API.
 The term API stands for Application Programming Interface.
 Most powerful live streaming solutions, including Dacast, offer API access.

 Essentially, an API functions like a simple programming language.
 It allows software developers to easily write custom code around, in this case, the features of an online video platform.
 As Avrid Dyfverman, CEO of Deportivo, explained: “APIs are like having your own MacGyver.”